airbytehq/airbyte/docs/connector-development/schema-reference.md

 :::note
 You only need this if you're building a connector with Python or Java CDKs.
+If you're using Connector Builder, you can use [declared schemas](./connector-builder-ui/record-processing#declared-schema) instead.
 :::

 This document provides instructions on how to create a static schema for your Airbyte stream, which is necessary for integrating data from various sources.